 Narrow Down the List

 Some of those bad feelings may come from not knowing what to expect.
-For many juniors, college is still a completely foreign idea.
+For many high schoolers, college is still a completely foreign idea.
 They might not be sure where to look or even what they’re looking for.
 With thousands of colleges out there, it’s no wonder why.

 Have you spoken to your child about any financial, geographical, or logistical restrictions that your family has?
-If not, now is definitely the time.
+If not, now’s the time.
 Be honest and realistic with your child about what their options are.
 High schoolers are smart (just think of you when you were their age!), and trying to cover up truths with “maybes” won’t help them—it probably won’t even work.

 Fine-tuning the list can be a stressful part of the process, but it’s a rewarding one.
 If you or your child aren’t sure where to start, we have some suggestions on how to narrow the college search.
 You’ll all be better off once you know what your options are.